nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

   limit_req zone={{ $zoneName }}{{ if $burst }}burst={{ $burst }}{{ end }};
   ```

-Next, Cluster operator allows Application developer to use the feature by creating a SnippetsTemplate, which binds
+Next, the Cluster operator allows the Application developer to use the feature by creating a SnippetsTemplate, which binds
 the CRD with the templates:

 ```yaml